 I hope that this example is already giving you a good idea of how the theory is applied in practice and how it has nothing to do with asking people to write obscure data structures on the fly, but we still have a couple of important questions to answer.
 Let's start with the necessity of knowing this information: Given that we know that developers can do just fine with not having this enhanced ability to visualize their code as generic structures, is this something that you truly need to study to achieve your goals?

 To explain this, I would like to draw an analogy with a person's journey of learning a musical instrument.
 This is because musical instruments are accompanied by music theory, and I find the relation between them to be very similar to the one between programming and algorithms.

-21-05-2021 Update: I initially wrote this article comparing FAANG companies to accomplished rock bands, but actual musicians commented saying that a classical orchestra would be a better comparison.
-I updated the analogy -- thank you for your inputs!
+21-05-2021 Update: There were very interesting discussions about this article on HackerNews on how to form an analogy between these two concepts and actual musicians commented saying that a classical orchestra would be a better comparison.
+I updated the analogy -- thank you very much for your inputs!

 In music, music theory is the study of the practices and possibilities of music.
 It seeks to define the processes and general principles of music, but also the concepts that define what music itself is, defining exactly what is a note, the theoretical definition of a chord and how it can be manipulated, how chords can be grouped into keys and how musical progression works.

 A person who wants to learn an instrument like the electric guitar and is doing music lessons will be introduced to the concept of music theory, but also be told that they don't really need to learn it to learn how to play the guitar.
 Although they will need to learn the basics of notes and chords, there's no need to get into the deeper complicated details unless the person happens to be interested in that.
 The learner will be perfectly capable to learn how to play their favorite songs, and maybe even play in a cover band with their friends.
 As we've seen above, this is exactly the same scenario we see in programming.